 One of the main reasons absinthe has been demonized and banned is due to its alleged hallucinogenic effects.
 It was believed that the presence of thujone, a chemical compound found in wormwood, was responsible for these mind-altering properties.
 Thujone was thought to act as a psychoactive substance, leading to visions, psychosis, and even insanity.
 However, the actual effects of thujone have been greatly exaggerated.

 In reality, absinthe does not cause hallucinations or induce madness.
 The levels of thujone found in absinthe are relatively low and similar to other alcoholic beverages.
-Scientific studies have shown that the effects of thujone are minimal and not significantly different from those of alone.
+Scientific studies have shown that the effects of thujone are minimal and not significantly different from those of alcohol alone.
 The reputation of absinthe as a dangerous and mind-altering drink is largely based on misconceptions and sensationalized stories.

 Another reason for the prohibition of absinthe was the moral panic surrounding its consumption.
-In the late 19th and early 20th centuries, absinthe became associated with a bohemian and was often consumed in social gatherings of artists, writers, and intellectuals.
+In the late 19th and early 20th centuries, absinthe became associated with a bohemian lifestyle and was often consumed in social gatherings of artists, writers, and intellectuals.
 This led to a perception of absinthe as a dangerous and decadent drink that fueled debauchery and immorality.

-These moral concerns, combined with the lobbying efforts of the and industry, led to the banning of absinthe in several countries.
+These moral concerns, combined with the lobbying efforts of the wine and spirits industry, led to the banning of absinthe in several countries.
 France was one of the first to outlaw absinthe in 1915, followed by other European countries and the United States.
 The ban lasted for decades, and it wasn't until the late 20th century that absinthe started to make a comeback.

 In recent years, the prohibition on absinthe has been lifted in many countries, as scientific research debunked the myths surrounding its dangers.
 Regulations have been put in place to ensure that absinthe produced and sold commercially contains safe levels of thujone.
-Today, absinthe is enjoyed by many as a unique and flavorful spirit, often prepared using traditional rituals involving drips and sugar cubes.
+Today, absinthe is enjoyed by many as a unique and flavorful spirit, often prepared using traditional rituals involving water drips and sugar cubes.

 Absinthe's reputation as a dangerous and illegal drink is largely based on myths and misunderstandings.
 While it was banned for many years due to concerns about its alleged hallucinogenic effects and association with immorality, scientific research has shown that these fears were unfounded.
 Absinthe is now legal in most countries, and its consumption is enjoyed by those who appreciate its distinct flavor and cultural history.